hu13779472390/JTS.WindowsForms.Controls/README.md

 ---

-Currently, this control suite is comprised of, but will not be limited to, a:
+Currently, this control suite comprises, but will not be limited to, a:

 - Confirmation Button;
 - Switch Control, and a;